What Are Hemorrhoids?

 Internal hemorrhoids are far enough inside the rectum that you can't usually see or feel them.
 They don't generally hurt because you have few pain-sensing nerves there.
 Bleeding may be the only sign of them.

-External hemorrhoids are in the anus, where there are many more pain-sensing nerves, so they tend to hurt as well as bleed.
+External hemorrhoids are under the skin around the anus, where there are many more pain-sensing nerves, so they tend to hurt as well as bleed.

 Sometimes hemorrhoids prolapse, or get bigger and bulge outside the anal sphincter.
 Then you may be able to see them as moist bumps that are pinker than the surrounding area.
 And they're more likely to hurt, often when you poop.